sghpjuikit/player/app/speech-recognition-whisper/README.md

 If LlmActor is enabled, user will try to avoid common hardcoded responses and instead use Lllm to generate dynamic ones based on the (customizable) system prompt.
 This can give the assistant more personality.

+###### Voice detection
+The assistant listens to microphone and obtains chunks of speech in real time.
+Minimum volume treshold and VAD (voice activity detection) is being aplied to filter out non-speech.

+###### Voice detection - speaker detection
+The assistant can use speech diarization to detect whether speech is spoken by a verified voice.
+User can add multiple verified vices, [see](./voices-verified/README.md).
+This
+- prevents assistant reacting to its own speech
+- allows usage in noisy environment
+- allows others using voice control

 ###### Voice commands
 User may speak commands for assistent to execute.